Lets face it, keeping our pet cockatiels happy and healthy should be the most important daily tasks we perform as pet bird lovers.

 The cockatiel is a flock bird and by that I mean you would find them in the wild in flocks of many cockatiels.
 They keep together for safety and companionship.
 Like any animal, if they get sick or injured they will become an outsider and generally be left to fend for themselves.

 This is no different for the cockatiel.
-To keep themselves from become a target of predators or being rejected by other tiels they mask or hide their illness or injury as best they can.
-Unfortunately this is not in our favour and makes it difficult for owners to spot the signs of a sick cockatiel or anything that might be suspect in their birds.
+To keep themselves from becoming a target of predators or being rejected by other tiels they mask or hide their illness or injury as best they can.
+Unfortunately this is not in our favour as pet cockatiel owners and makes it difficult for us to spot the signs of a sick cockatiel or anything that might be suspect in their birds.

 Become weight watchers